-Possible believe in proving it's possible to deliver high-quality, low-cost healthcare to the world's poor.
+Possible believes in proving it's possible to deliver high-quality, low-cost healthcare to the world's poor.

-Possible provides free and cost-effective health care services to Nepal’s rural poor in partnership with government medical programs and have been able to scale their services.
+Possible provides free and cost-effective health services to Nepal’s rural poor in partnership with government medical programmes and has been able to scale its services.
 In doing so, Possible is helping to rebuild health care infrastructure in a country devastated by civil war and natural disasters.
-Under its durable health care model, Possible is compensated by the Nepali government on a results-basis.
+Under its durable health care model, Possible is compensated by the Nepali government based

-Possible is focused on delivering high-quality, low-cost healthcare to the world's poor.
+Possible delivers high-quality, low-cost healthcare to the world's poor.

-Possible serves primarily in Nepal and integrates government hospitals, clinics, and community health workers in their healthcare model.
-Their approach is:
+Possible integrates Nepal's government hospitals, clinics, and community health workers in its health care model.
+Its approach is:

-Comprehensive: healthcare is delivered in a system of care, from the hospital to the home.
+Comprehensive: health care is delivered in a system from hospital to home

 Disease-Driven: healthcare investments are proportionally targeted at the biggest drivers of morbidity and mortality.